 Mara and his clones

 Mara is a capable threat on his own, armed with a powerful melee attack and capable of dealing heavy fire damage at range.
 Soon after any fight with him begins, he makes things significantly more dangerous by summoning two identical clones.
-These clones have all of Mara's offensive capabilities, and will harass you until they time out, are abjured, are defeated, or when Mara is defeated.
+These clones have all of Mara's offensive capabilities, and will harass you until they time out, or until either they or the original Mara are defeated.
 Also, Mara may swap places with one of the clones upon summoning them, making it impossible to know which Mara is the real one.
 Retreating up the stairs can isolate Mara from his clones since only Mara can follow you.

 There are a few methods for disposing of Mara very effectively.
 Stealthy stab-focused characters may be able to sneak up on Mara while he's sleeping.
-Simply step back out of his line of sight, quaff a potion of agility, read a scroll of blinking to immediately place yourself next to him, and stab him for lethal damage.
-Wasting two consumables in order to eradicate a major threat is well worth it.
+Simply step back out of his line of sight, read a scroll of blinking to immediately place yourself next to him, and stab him for lethal damage.
+Using a rare scroll in order to eradicate a major threat is well worth it.
 If he awakens, use of throwing nets can often set him up for a killing stab, but his blinking makes that difficult.
 Heavy melee fighters can haste themselves and then lay into him with an antimagic-branded weapon.
 Assuming they can get some early hits in, this may disable all of his most dangerous methods of fighting back.

 The other thing to be concerned with when facing Mara is his ability to create a clone of your character.
 This clone will essentially be a player ghost based on your character; it will know many of your spells, have all your melee and defensive capacities, and will benefit from any buffs you currently have active.
 Fighting it in a straight one-on-one duel would be risky; fighting it with multiple Maras around is generally suicidal.
 As such, the best approach to dealing with a player clone is generally not to deal with it at all.